-Alberto is a global executive from Spain who relocated to L.A. with his family.
+Alberto is a global executive from Spain who relocated to L.A.

 Shannon is a great coach.
 She really adapts to our specific needs with a tailor-made approach.
 As a teacher, she always displayed passion, creativity and dedication.